-After one of the two midterms (your choice), you may submit revised solutions to all of the questions.
+- (1) If you find an error in the textbook, check the errata sheet on the instructor's website.
+If your error is new, email it to the instructor for extra credit. - (2a) After one of the three midterms (your choice), you may submit revised solutions to all of the questions.
 Feel free to get assistance in this process from whatever sources you like.
 This is due at the beginning of the next class day, before getting your exam back.
-Your grade will become the average of your original and revised grades.
+Your grade will become the average of your original and revised grades. - (2b) If you do not submit revised solutions to any midterm, you will automatically get +2 extra credit points on the final exam.